Call of Duty: Modern Warfare II (2022 video game): Development

-Call of Duty: Modern Warfare II was developed by Infinity Ward alongside a new version of the battle royale title Call of Duty: Warzone, later revealed to be titled Warzone 2.0, with both games using a new version of the IW engine, and will be under a single cross-game launcher known as Call of Duty HQ.
+Modern Warfare II was developed by Infinity Ward alongside a new version of the battle royale title Call of Duty: Warzone, later revealed to be titled Warzone 2.0, with both games using a new version of the IW engine, under a single cross-game launcher known as Call of Duty HQ, which would be later known as the Call of Duty launcher.
 The new upgraded engine features a physically based material system, a new hybrid tile-based streaming system, a new PBR decal rendering system, world volumetric lighting, 4K HDR, as well as a new GPU geometry pipeline.
 The game features Activision's proprietary Ricochet Anti-Cheat at launch.